Patcholie/Auto-Slides/README.md

   <h2>Note 1: My First Project</h2>

   <p>This project represents my initial foray into programming.
-It was the first project I ever undertook, and it holds a special place in my journey as a programmer.</p>
+It was the first project I ever undertook, and it holds a special place in my journey as a programmer.
+I also tried to challenge myself when creating this project,</p>

   <h2>Note 2: Python Programming Skills</h2>